abdallahMoussa/Dayra-Task-Manager/README.md

 ## Overview

 The project provides users with the capability to manage tasks, edit task details (such as title, description, and status), and visualize task data.
-It incorporates the use of Swal (SweetAlert2) for notifications and Iconify for icons, and utilizes Chart.js for chart visualization.

 ## Features